Peninsula: Formation and types

+Peninsulas can also be man-made.
+Typically, they are built as protection from ocean or sea waves by building a Breakwater, which sometimes connects back to land.
+They can also be built to expand areas of a city; for example, Copenhagen is planning to create a peninsula that houses 35,000 residents by 2070.

 Glaciers

-In the case of formation from glaciers, (e.g. the Antarctic Peninsula or Cape Cod) peninsulas can be created due to glacial erosion, meltwater, and/or deposition.
+In the case of formation from glaciers (for example, the Antarctic Peninsula or Cape Cod), peninsulas can be created due to glacial erosion, meltwater or deposition.
 If erosion formed the peninsula, softer and harder rocks were present, and since the glacier only erodes softer rock, it formed a basin.
 This may create peninsulas, and occurred for example in the Keweenaw Peninsula.

 In the case of formation from meltwater, melting glaciers deposit sediment and form moraines, which act as dams for the meltwater.
 This may create bodies of water that surround the land, forming peninsulas.

 If deposition formed the peninsula, the peninsula was composed of sedimentary rock, which was created from a large deposit of glacial drift.
 The hill of drift becomes a peninsula if the hill formed near water but was still connected to the mainland, for example during the formation of Cape Cod about 23,000 years ago.

 Others

-In the case of formation from volcanoes, when a volcano erupts magma near water, it may form a peninsula (e.g. the Alaskan Peninsula).
+In the case of formation from volcanoes, when a volcano erupts magma near water, it may form a peninsula (such as the Alaskan Peninsula).
 Peninsulas formed from volcanoes are especially common when the volcano erupts near shallow water.
 Marine sediment may form peninsulas by the creation of limestone.
-A rift peninsula may form as a result of a divergent boundary in plate tectonics (e.g. the Arabian Peninsula), while a convergent boundary may also form peninsulas (e.g. Gibraltar or the Indian subcontinent).
+A rift peninsula may form as a result of a divergent boundary in plate tectonics (such as the Arabian Peninsula), while a convergent boundary may also form peninsulas (for example, Gibraltar or the Indian subcontinent).
 Peninsulas can also form due to sedimentation in rivers.
 When a river carrying sediment flows into an ocean, the sediment is deposited, forming a delta peninsula.

-Marine transgressions (changes in sea level) may form peninsulas, but also may affect existing peninsulas.
+Marine transgressions (changes in sea level) may form peninsulas, but may also affect existing peninsulas.
 For example, the water level may change, which causes a peninsula to become an island during high water levels.
 Similarly, wet weather causing higher water levels make peninsulas appear smaller, while dry weather make them appear larger.
 Sea level rise from global warming will permanently reduce the size of some peninsulas over time.

 Uses

-Peninsulas are noted for their use as shelter for humans and Neanderthals.
+Peninsulas are noted for having acted as shelters for prehistoric humans and Neanderthals.
 The landform is advantageous because it gives hunting access to both land and sea animals.
-They can also serve as markers of nation's borders.
+They can also serve as markers of a nation's borders.
+In history, peninsulas have played a vital role in trade and commerce because of their access to water through an isthmus.
+The Malay Peninsula, located at the convergence of the Indian Ocean and the China Seas, played an important role in east-west trade.